putnamalbert/BACnet-Segmentation/7-IT-Practices.md

 * BBMD - BACnet Broadcast Management
 * CA - Certificate authority and management
 * Configuration webserver certification (ala Lets Encrypt for public websites)
+* Policy and legal warnings (which can also be used as a contact anchor)
 ### Later
 * 802.1x Radius
 * IPv6